 When your staff is stressed or anxious, they’re likely not as focused on their work.
 Few people function well when experiencing anxiety, and productivity often drops dramatically, affecting the company’s bottom line.
 According to the American Institute on stress, 40% of workers reported their job was very or extremely stressful, and one-quarter listed their jobs as the number one stressor in their lives.

-Younger employees are even more anxious, with 48% of Millennials and Gen Z saying that they feel anxious or stressed most of the time.
+Younger employees are even more anxious, with 48% of Millennials and Gen Z saying they feel anxious or stressed most of the time.

 Ways Anxiety Can Show Up For Employees